-To help ensure the hygiene and safety of students, all students must wear the correct kit for PE lessons.
-Students who are unwell or injured are still required to wear the correct kit and help referee.
+To help ensure the hygiene, safety and comfort of students, all students must wear the correct kit for PE lessons.
+Students who are unwell or injured are still required to wear the correct kit and help in any way possible.
 Any student who wishes to be excused from participating in a PE lesson due to an injury must have a note from their parent/carer.
 Any student who arrives to lesson without their PE kit must borrow one from the school and will receive a 15-minute lunchtime log for 'equipment'.